 In the prologue to the present work he prefaces his story by the remark that "The philosophy of the author is not that of a cloistered ascetic produced in the solitude of dreams.
-It is the philosophy of a prancing puppet immersed in the effervescent swirl of a fashionable metropolis before whose eves there suddenly appeared an immense gulf, which involved a leap into the Unknown."
-One feels that in spite of his pleasure-loving temperament he can never have been in reality a materialist even when he had no actual faith in the other world. " Only in the spaciousness of thought," he tells us, "can the magnificence of reality exist.
+It is the philosophy of a prancing puppet immersed in the effervescent swirl of a fashionable metropolis before whose eyes there suddenly appeared an immense gulf, which involved a leap into the Unknown."
+One feels that in spite of his pleasure-loving temperament he can never have been in reality a materialist even when he had no actual faith in the other world.
+"Only in the spaciousness of thought," he tells us, "can the magnificence of reality exist.
 Materialism is death.
 All those things that are visible and we imagine to be actual are transient and perishable.
 All that is material in conception is stillborn and abortive.
-This frail but devastating materialism has threatened to ruin all our civilization."
-And " TOWARDS again (and here we get the clue to the choice of THE his title for the present work): "The great scheme STARS." of the universe could never have continued on a lie or an illusion.
-Look towards the stars and comprehend this planet's insignificance.
-If one can leap beyond the gravitations of this earth then one can fly to unknown spheres of thought....
-Truth is the poignant weapon of the gods.
-It is the one clean pathway to knowledge and to the discovery of lasting beauty.
-It is the most devastating of virtues, for it tears from the face of mankind the hypocrisies of the ages....
-This is a book of truth."
+This frail but devastating materialism "TOWARDS has threatened to ruin all our civilization."
+And again (and here we get the clue to the choice of his title for the present work): "The great scheme STARS."